NinaMercedes/Nanopore-LSHTM-Omics/README.md

 cpanm -f Bio::Roary
 roary -e --mafft -p 2 *.gff
 ```
-As before, view your files, right click and download  "accessory_binary_genes.fa.newick" and "gene_presence_absence.csv".
+View your files, right click and download  "accessory_binary_genes.fa.newick" and "gene_presence_absence.csv".
 Open your favourite web browser and load https://jameshadfield.github.io/phandango/#/ to view the roary output files.
 Drag and drop the "accessory_binary_genes.fa.newick" and "gene_presence_absence.csv" files into phandango.
 You should get something that looks like this:
 ![image](https://github.com/user-attachments/assets/11f76e30-3125-43ae-9614-59e5cb984cb5)

 !!! question  What do you think the blue blocks mean?